ArjilliVijay/SmartBridge-project/README.md

 🚀 I am truly grateful to the SmartInternz platform for providing this opportunity and guidance throughout the internship.

-🔗 Feel free to check out the project on GitHub or view the live version (if hosted).
+🔗 Feel free to check out the project on GitHub or view the live version https://smartinternz.netlify.app/.
 📩 I'm open to feedback and collaboration opportunities.